Chart Color Schemes

 Highbury - Dernancourt hosts an older demographic, ranking in the top quartile nationwide

-Highbury - Dernancourt has a median age of 42, which is slightly higher than Greater Adelaide's figure of 39 and notably exceeds the national norm of 38.
-The age group of 75-84 years old constitutes 8.8% of the population in Highbury - Dernancourt, compared to Greater Adelaide, while the 25-34 cohort represents 11.3%.
-According to the 2021 Census, the 75 to 84 age group has increased from 7.3% to 8.8%, and the 15 to 24 cohort has risen from 12.2% to 13.5%.
-Conversely, the 65 to 74 cohort has decreased from 12.0% to 10.1%, and the 45 to 54 group has fallen from 13.3% to 12.2%.
-Demographic modeling indicates that Highbury - Dernancourt's age profile will change significantly by 2041, with the 85+ group projected to grow by 174%, reaching 836 people from its current figure of 305.
-The 65 to 74 group is expected to experience more modest growth, adding only 14 residents.
+Highbury-Dernancourt has a median age of 42, which is slightly higher than Greater Adelaide's figure of 39 and significantly higher than the national norm of 38.
+The age group of 75-84 years shows strong representation at 8.8%, compared to Greater Adelaide, while the 25-34 cohort is less prevalent at 11.3%.
+According to the 2021 Census, the 75 to 84 age group has increased from 7.3% to 8.8% of the population, and the 15 to 24 cohort has risen from 12.2% to 13.5%.
+Conversely, the 65 to 74 cohort has decreased from 12.0% to 10.1%, and the 45 to 54 group has dropped from 13.3% to 12.2%.
+Demographic modeling indicates that Highbury-Dernancourt's age profile will change significantly by 2041.
+Leading this shift, the 85+ group is projected to grow by 174%, reaching 836 people from a current total of 305.
+The 65 to 74 group is expected to grow more modestly, with an increase of just 1% adding only 14 residents.